Chart Color Schemes

 Broulee is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Broulee, as per the latest Census, consisted of 75.4% houses and 24.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Broulee stood at 48.4%, with the remaining dwellings either mortgaged (28.5%) or rented (23.1%).
-The median monthly mortgage repayment in Broulee was $1,790, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure in Broulee was recorded at $380, compared to Non-Metro NSW's $330.
-Nationally, Broulee's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+As of the latest Census in Broulee, 75.4% of dwellings were houses, with the remaining 24.7% being semi-detached, apartments, or other types.
+This is compared to Regional NSW's figures of 82.6% houses and 17.4% other dwellings.
+Home ownership in Broulee stood at 48.4%, with mortgaged dwellings at 28.5% and rented ones at 23.1%.
+The median monthly mortgage repayment was $1,790, higher than Regional NSW's average of $1,733.
+The median weekly rent in Broulee was $380, compared to Regional NSW's $330.
+Nationally, Broulee's mortgage repayments were lower than the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing